birukbelihu/OpenCVBasics/README.md

 ```

 # Reminder
-You Can Use Whatever Code Editor(VS Code, Sublimetext Even Python IDLE) You Use.
+You Can Use Whatever Code Editor(VS Code, Sublime Text Even Python IDLE) You Use.
 But I Recommend Using [PyCharm](https://www.jetbrains.com/pycharm/download) Python IDE For The Best Experience(In Fact The Repository Was Created Using PyCharm)

 ### With PyCharm